-The City of Fresno Department of Public Utilities has reviewed the Project and determined that sanitary sewer facilities are available to provide service to the site, subject to the required conditions of approval.
+The City of Fresno Department of Public Utilities has reviewed the project and determined that sanitary sewer facilities are available to provide service to the site, subject to the required conditions of approval.
 The conditions of approval include payment of the applicable sanitary sewer fees, which would eventually be used to provide funding for the improvements at the RWRF and NFWTF in order to expand capacity (as required by Mitigation Measure USS-2 of the MEIR).
-The proposed Project will not result in a determination by the wastewater treatment provider that it has inadequate capacity to serve the Project's projected demand in addition to the provider's existing commitments.
+The proposed project will not result in a determination by the wastewater treatment provider that it has inadequate capacity to serve the project's projected demand in addition to the provider's existing commitments.
 It is further noted that the project would result in fewer units than were anticipated for the project site by the City's General Plan MEIR.
-As such, the Project would generate less wastewater than was anticipated for the site by the MEIR.
+As such, the project would generate less wastewater than was anticipated for the site by the MEIR.
+Therefore, the impacts will be less than significant.

-d) Generate solid waste in excess of State or local standards, or in excess of the capacity of local infrastructure, or otherwise impair the attainment of solid waste reduction goals?

-e) Comply with federal, state, and local management and reduction statutes and regulations related to solid waste?
+- d) Generate solid waste in excess of State or local standards, or in excess of the capacity of local infrastructure, or otherwise impair the attainment of solid waste reduction goals? - e) Comply with federal, state, and local management and reduction statutes and regulations related to solid waste?